 JAMES ALAN RILEY is the recipient of a National Endowment for the Arts Fellowship, two Al Smith Fellowships from the Kentucky Arts Council, and an Individual Artist’s Fellowship from the Ohio Arts Council.
 He edited Kentucky Voices: A Collection of Contemporary Kentucky Short Stories (PC Press, 1999).
 His work has appeared in The Louisville Review, Kentucky Monthly, The Journal of Kentucky Studies, Appalachian Heritage, The Connecticut Review, The Greensboro Review, West Branch, and a number of other literary magazines over the years.
-Riley received his Ph.D. in Modern British and American Literature from Ohio University in Athens and a Masters in English from the University of Arkansas.
-He is currently the English Program Coordinator and a Professor of English at the University of Pikeville in Pikeville, Kentucky, where he has taught since 1987.
-James’s new book Broken Frequencies is now available for preorder from Shadelandhouse Modern Press.
+Riley received a PhD in Modern British and American Literature from Ohio University in Athens and a Masters in English from the University of Arkansas.
+He is a Professor of English at the University of Pikeville in Pikeville, Kentucky, where he has taught since 1987 serving higher eduction in Eastern Kentucky.
+He previously served as the English Program Coordinator.
 Read “Theories of Elegance,” a selection from Broken Frequencies.

 About Broken Frequencies: